The Environmental Social Sciences Research Group (ESS) is part of the School of Agriculture, Food and Ecosystem Sciences (SAFES).

 - Debbie Gonzalez Canada

 Debbie Gonzalez Canada is a PhD Candidate researching participation in digital citizen science.
-She investigates how digital technologies (such as smartphones and drones) shape social experiences and practices of environmental monitoring participants.
+She investigates how digital technologies (such as smartphones, shape social experiences and practices of environmental monitoring participants.

 - Christopher McCormack